thoughtworks/twde-datalab/decision_tree_overview.md

 2. joins files together based on columns they have in common
 3. adds columns to the DataFrame which are extracted out of the other columns
     - extrapolating from dates (`2015-08-10`) to  day of the week (Mon, Tues, ...)
-    - extrapolating from `date` and `city` information to get the city's population at the time, and whether it rained that day
 4. saves its output to `merger/bigTable.csv`